Sharon Cooper

-Sharon M. Cooper (born October 23, 1942) is a former registered nurse and politician.
-She is a Republican representing the 43rd district in Marietta, Georgia.
+Sharon Meyer Cooper (born October 23, 1942) is an American former registered nurse and politician.
+She is a Republican representing the 45th district in Marietta, Georgia.

 Early life

 On October 23, 1942, Cooper was born in Houston, Texas.

 Education

 In 1968, Cooper earned a BS degree in Child Development from the University of Tennessee.
 In 1970, Cooper earned an MA degree in Education/Disadvantage Learners from University of South Florida.
 Cooper earned her BSN and MSN degrees in nursing from Medical College of Georgia.

 Career

 Cooper is a former registered nurse and a medical administrator.

 In 1992, Cooper was a campaign volunteer.
 In 1996, Cooper's political career began when she won the election for Georgia House of Representatives district 41.

 Cooper is a member of the Georgia House of Representatives.
-Cooper is a Republican representing District 43 (was district 41), which encompasses parts of Cobb County.
+Cooper is a Republican representing District 43 (was District 41), which encompasses parts of Cobb County.
 In 2004, Cooper became the Majority Caucus Chairperson and one of the highest ranking women politician in the Georgia House of Representatives.
 In 2007, Cooper became the Majority Caucus Chairman Emeritus.
 Cooper is also the Chairperson of the Health and Human Services Committee.